MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

 Follow the instructions to install [Microsoft Edge Driver][WebdriverChromiumDownloadMicrosoftEdgeDriver].
 Microsoft Edge Driver is the browser-specific driver required by Selenium to automate and test WebView2.

-Ensure that the version of Microsoft Edge Driver matches the version of the WebView2 Runtime that your app uses.
-For the WebView2API Sample to work, make sure that your version of the WebView2 Runtime is greater than or equal to the supported version of the latest WebView2 SDK release.
+Make sure the version of Microsoft Edge Driver matches the version of the WebView2 Runtime that your app uses.
+For the WebView2API Sample to work, make sure your version of the WebView2 Runtime is greater than or equal to the supported version of the latest WebView2 SDK release.

 *  To locate the latest WebView2 SDK release, navigate to [Release notes for WebView2 SDK][Webview2ReleaseNotes].
 *  To find out which version of the WebView2 Runtime you currently have, navigate to `edge://settings/help`.

 ## Step 3: Add Selenium to the WebView2API Sample

-At this point, you need to have installed the WebView2 Runtime, built a WebView2 project, and installed Microsoft Edge Driver.
+By this point, you've installed the WebView2 Runtime, built a WebView2 project, and installed Microsoft Edge Driver.
 Next, get started using Selenium, as follows.

 > [!NOTE]
 > Selenium supports C\#, Java, Python, Javascript, and Ruby.
 However, the following guide is written using C\#.